 Hazard reduction burn in Broadwater National Park

-The National Parks and Wildlife Service (NPWS) will be conducting a hazard reduction burn in Broadwater National Park, west of Evans Head, on Thursday 20 May and Friday 21 May.
+The National Parks and Wildlife Service (NPWS) is planning 2 hazard reduction burns in Broadwater National Park starting Tuesday 30 May.